JoannaTabbi/JoannaTabbi_7_12062022/README.md

 ## DOCUMENTATION

 You'll find below the routes that you can test with an API client.
 Note that the responses contain the HATEOAS links that allow you to directly reach the object related routes.
-The *create*, *like*, *follow* or *report* routes are available to any authenticated user.
+The *create*, *like*, *follow*, *unfollow* or *report* routes are available to any authenticated user.
-The *readOneself*, *exportData* and all *update* and *delete* routes are not available to the user who didn't create this data, unless he's an admin.
+The *readOneself*, *exportData* and all *update* and *delete* routes are not available to the user who didn't create this data.
-Other restrictions are detailed below.
+Finally, for moderation purposes, admin user can modify or change post or comment content.

 ### USER